canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 The following applies to all types of use of open source software without modifications.

-#### Licenses

-All open source software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) can be used as long as its use is compliant with its terms and conditions.
-Using open source software without modifications internally (within the Government of Canada) and for public facing applications is not considered distribution and does not require that code be shared back.

-**note:** notice?
-AGPL?

 #### Combination of Components and Development

-##### Licences

 * Be careful when combining code with different licenses (dynamically linked dependencies or directly including code).
 * Certain licenses are incompatible when combined in the same program.